TheBronx/gdax-alerts/README.md

 Just edit the `config.json` file with your GDAX API credentials and also your Mailgun API key and domain.
 A free account is enough, in fact you can use the sandbox environment of Mailgun if you just add your email to the *Authorized Recipients* list.

+You can enter as many `clients` as you want.
+The example config contains two clients (Vitalik Buterin and Satoshi Nakamoto), you can leave just one if you don't have more gdax accounts.

 Once configured, run the script:
 `node alerts.js`